sharshad1527/sharshad1527/README.md

 #### Phase 4: The Systems Architect (2025–2026)

-**Flow NextGen: Headless Task Automation Engine & Extension (Jun–Jul 2026)**
+**Flow NextGen: Bulk Queue & Workflow Automation Extension (Jun–Sep 2026)**

-* **Multi-Context Architecture:** Designed and built an MV3 Chrome Extension in React and TypeScript, using a structured communication pipeline to share data and exchange messages between user interface, background controllers, and content scripts..
-* **Protocol Analysis & Interception:** Reverse-engineered target application network telemetry to programmatically harvest active session headers and track asynchronous task states natively..
-I got it all from network tab and understanding what its doing..
-* **Kernel-Level Input Emulation:** Implemented a Chrome DevTools Protocol (`chrome.debugger`) client to dispatch native hardware keyboard scan codes and mouse pointer sequences..
-It bypasses React synthetic event blocks and anti-bot filters where AI thinking was too dum..
-* **Securing Telemetry & Quota States:** Applied web application security testing principles to audit client-side network requests..
-I found a vulnerability where database quota limits could be bypassed by sending database update commands from the console, so I patched Supabase's access policies to keep our database secure..
-First time using these skills in my real app..
+* **Chrome Web Store:** [Install Extension](https://chromewebstore.google.com/detail/flow-nextgen/jolnapkhihjecpgideikgpkhgfkbeagp) · **Website:** [flownextgen.netlify.app](https://flownextgen.netlify.app)

+* **Multi-Context Architecture:** Built an MV3 Chrome extension using React and TypeScript..
+The Sidepanel UI, Background Service Worker, and Page scripts talk through a custom typed JSON bridge so state stays synced without race conditions..
+* **Protocol Reverse-Engineering:** Google Flow has no public API, and automating the UI directly was too brittle..
+I used the Network tab, Console probing, and proxy tools to reverse-engineer their private batch RPC requests and streaming response chunks..
+Built a custom parser so the extension talks directly to Google's backend to dispatch prompts and extract direct signed media URLs..
+* **Bulk Queue & Auto-Download:** Built an automated task engine that can queue 100+ prompts, poll async generation states in the background, and auto-download finished images and videos with custom naming templates so users don't have to save files one by one..
+* **Security & Quotas:** Tested the app from an attacker's perspective and found a vulnerability where a user could bypass generation limits by sending database updates straight from DevTools console..
+I locked it down by writing custom Supabase Row Level Security (RLS) policies and atomic database functions so quota checks are enforced entirely on the backend..
+First time applying practical web security to my own live product.

 **Autonomous Media Pipeline & H.A.V.E.
 Pro (Jan–May 2026)**